azzorini/pyvicsek/README.md

 #include "vicsek.hpp"

-// We create a new class the inherits from Bird class BirdVision : public Bird {
+// We create a new class that inherits from Bird class BirdVision : public Bird {
 	double ang_field_view; // Field of view angle in radians
 protected: